dy/spect/readme.md

 * [_Stream_](https://nodejs.org/api/stream.html)
 * other value is considered constant.

 When any dependency updates, the `callback` runs with new arguments, invoking previous `teardown` function.
-Omitted `deps` trigger `callback` only once as microtask.
-If deps have value immediately available value, then `fx` is run synchronously.
+Note: if deps value is immediately available, `fx` is run synchronously with current state.
+Skipped `deps` runs `fx` immediately once.

 ```js
 import { state, fx } from 'spect'